-When you’re a bit older, you know pretty much everything about your credit card; or that’s what you’d like to assume.
+If you are a bit older, you know pretty much everything there is to know about your credit card; or that’s what you’d like to assume.

 When you’re still young and have just applied for and received your very first credit card, there’s a lot you don’t know about it yet.
 There are many nuances and small print bindings to credit cards that you should be aware of.

 So, how much do you really about your credit card?
 Of course, at times, it is impossible to figure out everything about the card.
-But with this guide, you can learn a thing or two.
-Read on to learn more.
+But with this guide, you may be able to learn a thing or two.
+Keep reading to find more about credit cards.

 First: What Is a Credit Card?